BLuckoo/Bellybutton-Biodiversity/README.md

     <img width="416" alt="Gsuge" src="https://user-images.githubusercontent.com/82583576/126015334-45ced59a-e315-430f-8719-df8f5b9c9ad2.PNG">
 </p>

-The website has been published using GitHub pages and the url is as follows: https://bluckoo.github.io/Bellybutton-Biodiversity/
+The website has been deployed using GitHub pages and the url is as follows: https://bluckoo.github.io/Bellybutton-Biodiversity/